onomatopoetica/portfolio/README.md

 ## About The Project

 #### This was a refactor of my initial portfolio created at the beginning of my coding journey two months ago!
-This project required a revised portfolio featuring my first group project and two individual projects (with links to the respective repo and deployed page), a link to a downloadable résumé and links to my GitHub and LinkedIn profiles.
-It was also to have a clean and polished user interface rendering responsively across a variety of devices.
+This project required a revised portfolio featuring my first group project and two individual projects (with links to each respective repo and deployed page).
+It was also to provide a downloadable résumé and links to my GitHub and LinkedIn profiles.
+The portfolio was to render responsively across a variety of devices with a clean and polished user interface.

 ## Demo